 1 Preamble

 The benefits of nuclear power can be brought to mankind only if nuclear safety performance is kept at the highest level.
 Furthermore, it is widely recognised that the ultimate safety responsibility for nuclear power rests upon the organisation which operates the nuclear power plants.
 Therefore, each operator has an individual responsibility to guarantee nuclear safety.
-The operators also have a collective responsibility to work together to assess and improve their performance and continually upgrade the safety of operating plants.
+The operators also have a mutual and collective responsibility to work together to assess and improve their performance and continually upgrade the safety of operating plants worldwide.

 One effective way of promoting the safety and reliability of nuclear power is the mutual exchange and assessment of information on nuclear power plant operation among nuclear owner/operators and operator organisations.
 It is within the collective responsibility of chief executives to ensure that an exchange of experience is achieved effectively at all management levels.
 In this way the nuclear operators can all learn from one another, they can all help one another, and can raise the performance of all to the standards of the best.